github-vipera/http-server/README.md

 Installation via `npm`:

-     npm install http-server -g
+     npm install fabrick-http-server -g

-This will install `http-server` globally so that it may be run from the command line.
+This will install `fabrick-http-server` globally so that it may be run from the command line.

 ## Running on-demand:

 Using `npx` you can run the script without installing it first:

-     npx http-server [path] [options]
+     npx fabrick-http-server [path] [options]

 ## Usage:

-     http-server [path] [options]
+     fabrick-http-server [path] [options]

 `[path]` defaults to `./public` if the folder exists, and `./` otherwise.